 Volunteers have also been enlisted to support the COVID-19 response in selected countries

 In France, the “medical care reserve” was mobilised to allow for volunteers, mostly with previous health education such as retired nurses and physicians or students, but also medical secretaries and psychologists, to be deployed by the government.
-Other countries (including Cyprus, Estonia, Germany, Greece, Italy and the UK) have also asked for volunteers with little or no prior experience to help, often in basic support roles such as operating helplines or delivering medication to the most vulnerable.
+Other countries (including Cyprus, Estonia, Germany, Greece, Italy, Malta and the UK) have also asked for volunteers with little or no prior experience to help, often in basic support roles such as operating helplines or delivering medication to the most vulnerable.
 To date, there is limited information on how volunteers will be or have been deployed in practice and how safety standards have been adapted and ensured.
 In Malta, volunteers have also assisted the test and trace service through data inputting, contact tracing, patient-follow-ups, and phoning people to attend swabbing centres.

 Policy lessons and implications